Backlinks are a search engine optimizer’s best friend.

 If you’ve been notified of a manual spam action based on ‘unnatural links’ pointing to your site, this tool can help you address the issue.
 If you haven’t gotten this notification, this tool generally isn’t something you need to worry about.

-Instances of negative SEO and instances of bad backlinks built without your consent or knowledge are exceedingly rare.
+Instances of negative SEO and instances of spammy backlinks built without your consent or knowledge are exceedingly rare.
 Most links, even ones on lower-authority sites, are actually good for your website.
 In addition to passing authority, links increase your brand visibility and help you generate referral traffic.
 Even if it’s not an especially powerful link for SEO, it may be worth keeping.

 Google itself says of disavowing: